File Transfer Enables Formula 1 Teams To Go Even Faster

-Data plays a key part in F1.
+And so data plays a key part in F1.
 Each car has hundreds of sensors monitoring every aspect of the car, generating data on fuel load, tyre temperature, brake performance and much, much more.
 During a race this data is typically streamed back to race HQ enabling in-race, real-time decisions to be made about race strategy.

 Pro2col was approached by a Formula 1 team to help them solve the problems they were having with file transfers.
-They needed a system that was easy for the teams travelling the globe to send large data sets from their laptop back to their HQ in the UK.
-It needed to be able to cope with the challenging network environments that they would encounter before and during the race season, and of course security was of paramount importance.
+They needed a system that was easy for the teams travelling the globe to send large data sets from their laptops back to their HQ in the UK.
+It needed to be able to cope with the challenging network environments that they would encounter before and during the race season, and of course, security was of paramount importance.

-Conducting A Needs Analysis
+Conducting A Thorough Needs Analysis

 Pro2col conducted a thorough needs analysis with the Formula 1 team to understand their exact requirements, which allowed us to then review the available technologies in the marketplace, scoring them against the defined requirements.

 Whilst a variety of products would have ‘done the job’, the devil was in the detail of not whether the software would do it but how.
-Eventually two technologies were recommended for evaluation.
+Eventually, two technologies were recommended for evaluation.
 Pro2col’s technical team provided assistance in setting up the software and establishing the success criteria for the proof of concept, which resulted in both technologies performing as expected.

 Working with the Formula 1 team, we established that one of the technologies had a much more competitively per-user, pricing structure with a clear growth path as they looked to expand it into other areas of the business, for example when sharing data with customers and suppliers.